TimSchneider42/active-perception-gym/README.md

 #### Custom Classification Environments

-Since a common task in active perception is image classification, _ap_gym_ provides a base classes for classification
-environments: `ap_gym.ActiveClassificationEnv` and `ap_gym.ActiveClassificationVectorEnv`.
+Since a common class of tasks in active perception is classification, _ap_gym_ provides a base classes for classification environments: `ap_gym.ActiveClassificationEnv` and `ap_gym.ActiveClassificationVectorEnv`.
-Aside from prediction and prediction target spaces, and using a cross entropy loss as loss function, `ap_gym.ActiveClassificationVectorEnv` also logs some statistics in the info dictionary.
+Aside from defining prediction and prediction target spaces, and using a cross entropy loss as loss function, `ap_gym.ActiveClassificationVectorEnv` also logs some statistics in the info dictionary.

 Here is a brief usage example for a custom vectorized classification environment: